Fernie & District Historical Society

 Over 50 community volunteers donated 6,000 hours to restore the historic building and help develop the main floor exhibit with the support from 22 local businesses.
 The Museum Project costs a total of $575,000.
 Major funders included the City of Fernie, Teck Resources, Columbia Basin Trust, Canadian Heritage, Columbia Kootenay Cultural Alliance, the Community Infrastructure Improvement Fund, the Resorts of the Canadian Rockies, Island lake Resort Group, Heritage Legacy Fund of BC, Art and Ingrid Sombrowski, Igor Landa’s Construction and the Fernie Rotary Club.

 The museum officially opened in September 2013.
-The Society continues to work in partnership with the Fernie Chamber of Commerce in providing a range of visitor services that promote Fernie, past and present, and enhance the Fernie visitor experience.
+The Society continues to provide a range of visitor services that promote Fernie, past and present, and enhance the Fernie visitor experience.

 Our Operations